 I have a problem – my clematis ‘Prince Charles’ is putting out new growth with clear determination!
 It is only early December and not at all what I expected so I consulted the RHS.
-It is a young plant, put in earlier this year and the RHS advises me to ‘…Prune in late winter or early spring…

 Today I packed away the garden tools and zipped up the mini greenhouse – no more gardening until March 2016!

 I can’t believe that it is early October and the garden still looks good.
 I started clearing up in the back garden, cutting down the Japanese Anemones before the seedpods could burst – they are multiplying quite fast enough without seeding as well!
 I need to thin the clumps but I think I will wait til early spring while the plants are still dormant.
 The Viburnum berries are abundantly red and the sedums are absolutely stunning.
 The cool start to the year meant they didn’t romp away and I have compact plants with enormous flower heads.

 Halesworth is a Market Town in High Suffolk and over the weekend townspeople opened their gardens in support of Air Ambulance.
 Walking through the town centre gives no hint of the beautiful spaces hidden away throughout the town – it was a wonderful afternoon!
-The flowers were abundant everywhere, and the roses were particularly beautiful.
-There were…